 INDIANA | Jen Savage

-Jen (Marathon Maniac #704) has run over 150 marathons and has finished the Kalamazoo marathon each year from 2011-2017.
+Jen (Marathon Maniac #704) has run over 150 marathons and has finished the Kalamazoo marathon each year from 2011-2018.
 She will be bringing up the rear of the field (6:23 and 6:25 the past 2 years), but is always cheery and endlessly supportive of all who have the will to be out there..
 In the real world, Jen is a social worker and a cat rescuer (https://www.facebook.com/SavagesBeasts).
 For fun, she plays flute and piccolo on the music team at her church and in the Circus City Festival Band in Peru, IN, and is a semi-retired professional high wire walker and unicyclist, among other things.
 Jen can’t wait until May to meet everyone!

 IOWA | Ann Hegstrom

 Matt is an avid runner but had never run in a marathon until the 2018